National Parks in Croatia

 What is it about the national parks in Croatia that make people flock to them?
 Whether for an active vacation or not, the beauty of nature leaves everyone in awe.
 It is unthinkable today to come to Croatia without visiting one of the national parks.

 Croatia has 8 national parks: Brijuni, Kornati, Krka, Mljet, Plitvice lakes, Paklenica, Risnjak and Northern Velebit.
 The last one covers almost 8% of Croatian territory.
-What is interesting is whichever part of Croatia you are in, you can visit one of it’s national parks.
-If you like to organize your stay in Croatia “on time”, and can set aside some time to plan your choice of destinations, we recommend to put one of these Croatian pearls on your list, too.
-You won’’t regret it.
+What is interesting is whichever part of Croatia you are in, you can visit one of its national parks.
+If you like to organize your stay in Croatia on time, and can set aside some time to plan your choice of destinations, we recommend to put one of these Croatian pearls on your list, too.
+You won’t regret it.

 Brijuni